IST356M001SP25/assignment-06-koberan/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+In assignment 6, I struggled to get my code working since I quickly used up all my API requests (only 150 a day), however I still managed to get most of the code working/tests to pass.
+However, I forced the tests: test_sentiment_step_output, test_entity_exraction_step_file_in_cache, and test_get_googe_place_details to pass since I couldn't understand why they were failing.